jjclark1982/zodiac/README.md

 - add precommit hook to recompile docs so they can be browsable on github

 - switch from sass to stylus unless specifically requested otherwise

+-> add .needsData property to models that might want to stream from the server